Back to top

 Time commitment

-The LEAG will meet quarterly over the 12-month period for half-day sessions held virtually.
-Prior to commencement, LEAG members will be supported to attend lived experience capacity building training provided by Roses in the Ocean both online and face-to-face in Brisbane.
+Prior to commencement, LEAG members were supported to attend lived experience capacity building training provided by Roses in the Ocean both online and face-to-face in Brisbane.